d21d3q/nanogrpc/README.md

 To be discussed.

 ## Roadmap
-* tests
+* organize tests for new project structure
+* switch to latest nanpb version
-* more examples
+* add more examples
+* add client c implemntation
-* some client side implementations in python, c++, and node-red
+* some client side implementations in python, c++, and node-red or universal gateway
 * gateway

 ### about nanogrpc.proto